dcunited001/dcunited001.github.io/_drafts/hypnosis-nlp-and-kantian-category-collapse.md

         emotional connection via like 8 different personality complexes, including an attachment disorder

+### Prosody/Rhythm of Speech

+- why it's important to control the rhythm and pauses in your speech. how irregular pauses and "filler words" affect the listener's neurological processing of speech
+  - irregular pauses give the listener a chance

+- encouraging the mind to disrupt well-worn pathways by destructuring high-level activities in terms of the neurogical feature that they coordinate (possibly move to the elecro/neuro artical)

 # Hypnosis, NLP and Conceptual Designation

 During the mind's infancy, there is a state of tabula rasa, but